Extended Benefits: What are Reasonable and Customary Charges?

 Nutrition is BetterByDesign

-International Diabetes Federation has just released a new Position Statement that indicates that an oral glucose tolerance test performed at 1-hour after a glucose load is more effective in screening at-risk individuals for prediabetes and type 2 diabetes than a 2-hour Oral Glucose Tolerance Test (OGTT).
+The International Diabetes Federation has just released a new Position Statement that indicates that an oral glucose tolerance test performed at 1 hour is more effective in screening at-risk individuals for prediabetes and type 2 diabetes than a 2-hour Oral Glucose Tolerance Test (OGTT).

-This international Position Statement provides the evidence to support the practice of requisitioning a 1-hour post load glucose test in place of 2 hour Oral Glucose Tolerance Test to diagnose prediabetes and type 2 diabetes in at-risk individuals.
+This international Position Statement provides the evidence to support the practice of requisitioning a 1-hour post-load glucose test in place of 2 2-hour Oral Glucose Tolerance Test to diagnose prediabetes and type 2 diabetes in at-risk individuals.

-For physicians who prefer to choose to continue to order a 2-hour Oral Glucose Tolerance Test, this new Position Statement provides support for adding an additional extra assessor at 1-hour, something I have asked for over the last several years based on existing evidence
+For physicians who prefer to choose to continue to order a 2-hour Oral Glucose Tolerance Test, this new Position Statement provides support for adding an additional assessor at 1 hour, something I have asked for over the last several years based on existing evidence

 Prediction of Risk of Type 2 Diabetes